Facilities, Expertise, and Methods

 Analytical methods used at AST are based on well-established referenced procedures such as those published by the American Public Health Association (APHA), United States Environmental Protection Agency (USEPA), and Australian Standards, as well as those set out in legislative requirements and guidelines such as Australian Drinking Water Guidelines, Biosolids Reuse Guidelines, the NEPM, and Solid Wastes Disposal Guidelines.

-Specific client needs can be accommodated with tailored testing programs, just contact our expert chemists or biologists to discuss.
+We accommodate specific testing needs with tailored testing programs, just contact our expert chemists or biologists to discuss.